jitterted/tdd-game/tasklist.md

 ## Display
 * [ ] Highlight which player's turn
-* [ ] Show empty outlines of where cards will be displayed
+* [ ] Show empty outlines of where cards will be displayed (this will help keep the display evenly divided even when no cards are in play)

 # Completed